Hot Springs Music Festival

-The Hot Springs Music Festival is a not-for-profit educational music festival held in Hot Springs, Arkansas.
-During the first two weeks of June, "pre-professional" musicians join professional mentor musicians in performance of concert music.
-There are approximately 4 orchestral concerts and numerous chamber music concerts.
-Venues include the Oaklawn Performing Arts School and various churches in the city.
-All rehearsals are open to the public.
+The Hot Springs Music Festival was a not-for-profit educational music festival held in Hot Springs National Park, Hot Springs, Arkansas.
+During the first two weeks of June, "pre-professional" musicians joined professional mentor musicians in performance of concert music.
+Yearly programs included 4 orchestral concerts and numerous chamber music concerts.
+Venues included the Oaklawn Performing Arts School and various churches in the city.
+All rehearsals were open to the public.
+Approximately 10,000 people attended the festival to watch 20 concerts and 250 rehearsals.
+Additionally, around 6.4 million people tuned in to listen via radio.

-The Festival Board includes 6 Mentors: Caroline Kinsey, Chair; Matt McClung, Secretary; Osiris Molina, Treasurer; Annie Chalex Boyle, Virginia Broffitt Kunzer and Scott Moore; also David Childs, Vice Chair; Janet Brewer, Lisa Carey, Christy Etheridge and Mara Magdalene.

-Founder Laura S. Rosenberg continues to serve as Operations Manager and Arts Administration Mentor.

-Since its inaugural season in 1996, the Hot Springs Music Festival has mentored more than 1600 apprentices.
-The Festival offers apprenticeships in each of the orchestral instruments as well as collaborative piano, voice, conducting, production, recording engineering, and arts administration.
-Festival apprentices come from all over the world and are evaluated competitively against other applicants.
-Each accepted apprentice receives a full tuition scholarship for the two-week festival.
+Since its inaugural season in 1996, the Hot Springs Music Festival mentored over 1600 apprentices.
+The Festival offered apprenticeships in each of the orchestral instruments as well as collaborative piano, voice, conducting, production, recording engineering, and arts administration.
+Festival apprentices came from all over the world and were evaluated competitively against other applicants.
+Each accepted apprentice received a full tuition scholarship for the two-week festival.

-The Hot Springs Music Festival Symphony Orchestra has recorded six discs on the Naxos Records label.
-They also appear on four additional compilation discs, also on the Naxos label.
+The Hot Springs Music Festival Symphony Orchestra recorded six discs on the Naxos Records label.
+They also appeared on four additional compilation discs, also on the Naxos label.

-The 2022 season took place on June 4–18.
+The last season took place on June 4–18, 2022.
 In 2023, the festival was canceled primarily due to funding difficulties.

-Every year, approximately 10,000 people attend the festival to watch 20 concerts and 250 rehearsals.
-Additionally, around 6.4 million people tune in to listen to this festival via radio.
-The festival is held in the Ouachita Mountains, in Hot Springs National Park, Arkansas.
-This national park is now designated a "city of the arts".
+The Hot Springs Music Festival was discontinued in 2024, but it changed hands and became the Ozark Music Festival in 2025, held in Fayetteville, AR.